pnagapaga/pnagapaga/README.md

 ### Security Scanning Suite (Author)

+- Source code and step-by-step Instructions to scan your repo for 'Critical' vulnerabilities is ( [here](https://github.com/pnagapaga/security-scanning-suite) )
+- Download or view a sample security scanned report from [here](https://github.com/pnagapaga/security-scanning-suite/blob/main/security-reports/AuthorizationServiceSecurityPostureExecSummary.pdf) 🎯

 A reference DevSecOps project demonstrating how SAST scanning can be embedded into a CI/CD workflow for a Spring Boot application.

 This project reflects practical security patterns I have used in real-world environments, including: